Guardians of the Video Game

 Guardians of the Video Game is a South Korean manhwa released as a webtoon written and illustrated by Gasfard.

-Background
+Release

-It was serialized via Naver Corporation's webtoon platform, Naver Webtoon, from October 2014 to May 2021, with the individual chapters collected and published into 5 volumes.
+Guardians of the Video Game was serialized via Naver Corporation's webtoon platform, Naver Webtoon, from October 2014 to May 2021, with the individual chapters collected and published into 5 volumes.
 The manhwa has been published in English by Line Webtoon.
-A South Korean animated series produced by Locus Studio has been announced and will be released until 2024.
-A South Korean mobile Role-playing game was officially released worldwide on January 18, 2018, on iOS and Android.
+Gasfard launched Guardians of the Video Game in Naver's webtoon platform Naver Webtoon on October 8, 2014, and concluded on May 12, 2021, total 271st chapters.